Kho Jabing: Considerations and majority judgement

 Due to the fact that this particular appeal marked the first time when a decision of re-sentencing was challenged by the prosecution, the judges detailed their considerations that led to them reaching their decision to sentence Kho to death.
 Before they came to the decision regarding Kho's final sentence, the five judges asked this question in the verdict, "At the very heart of this appeal lies a critical legal question - for an offence of murder where the mandatory death penalty does not apply, in what circumstances would the death penalty still be warranted?"
 In order to answer this question, which led to them deciding that in this appeal, there should be some guiding principles laid down for judges to decide the appropriacy of the death penalty in future murder cases committed with no intention to kill since the mandatory death penalty was removed for such offences.
-Not only do they took into consideration both Kho and Galing's court testimonies and police statements, they also took into consideration three factors - death-penalty-related parliamentary debates, foreign and local cases - before reaching the final decision of the main guiding principles which judges should follow in deciding if the death penalty should be imposed.
-After making these references, they decided that in murder cases where an offender demonstrated viciousness and/or a blatant disregard for human life and the actions of the offender led to the outrage of the feelings of the community, the death penalty was ought to be imposed.
+Not only did they take into consideration both Kho and Galing's court testimonies and police statements, they also took into consideration three factors - death-penalty-related parliamentary debates, foreign and local cases - before reaching the final decision of the main guiding principles which judges should follow in deciding if the death penalty should be imposed.
+After making these references, they decided that in murder cases where an offender demonstrated viciousness and/or a blatant disregard for human life and the actions of the offender led to the outrage of the feelings of the community, the death penalty ought to be imposed.
 The majority three of the five judges also wrote, "It is the manner in which the offender acted which takes centre stage.
 For example, in the case of a violent act leading to death, the savagery of the attack would be indicative of the offender's regard for human life.
 The number of stabs or blows, the area of the injury, the duration of the attack and the force used would all be pertinent factors to be considered."